 Aside from the steak being overcooked, everything else was amazing, including our waitress.
 I’m definitely giving Brussels Bistro duo thumbs up!

-These menu items were complimentary, but our reviews are honest reflections coming straight from the belly!
+These menu items were complimentary; however, we retain full creative control over the content of this post, and our reviews are honest reflections coming straight from the belly.